 Also, natural materials like beach rocks and beach pebbles are excellent open-ended playthings with endless possibilities.

 Children will get fresh ideas to write short stories, poems or school play scripts, create imaginative rock-worlds and play with stone-friends and rock animals.

 Teach children creative inspiration with beach stones in pairs, groups or individually.

 The results are impressive and exceptionally rewarding when the activities that you've chosen for your children combine improvement of language skills and development of artistic skills.

 The activities described below are either for outdoors (on the beach, your yard or garden) or for indoors (at home or school), on condition you provide the kids with some beach stones of interesting shape, color, texture and various sizes to choose from to work with if you’re not at the beach.

 Most of the times, though, carrying actual beach stones into your classroom is not so easy to do, as you would probably need a large variety and a good number of them for all your students.

 Alternatively, you could use photos or magazine pictures of beach rocks, pebbles, boulders - so it is a good idea for teachers to have a shoe box where the class will collect these pictures (everyone should contribute) for these projects.

-What follows is a group of activities parents, teachers, kids' caretakers can use to teach children creative inspiration with beach stones.
-Activities could:
+What follows is a list of activities parents, teachers, kids' caretakers can use to teach children creative inspiration with beach stones.

 a) either naturally follow each other - so you may do them all as a series of projects to be completed within a period of one or two months, or